Troy Calhoun, three captains to represent Air Force

 The purpose of the United States Air Force Academy is to develop young people of strong character who graduate and serve as outstanding leaders on active duty and beyond.
 It’s a purpose Troy Calhoun thoroughly respects and realizes is necessary for our country.
-Calhoun left the NFL as an offensive coordinator in 2007 to embrace the mission of the Air Force Academy and accomplish what was once considered nearly impossible: building a service academy program that often earns a postseason bowl bid while playing in one of college football's best conferences.
-Six of his seven years Air Force has been to a bowl under Calhoun's guidance.
-The coach has guided Air Force to a 49-41 career record entering his eighth season.
+Calhoun left the Houston Texas of the NFL as an offensive coordinator in 2007 to embrace the mission of the Air Force Academy and accomplish what was once considered nearly impossible: building a service academy program that often earns a postseason bid while playing in one of college football’s best conferences.
+Seven of his eight years Air Force has been to a bowl under Calhoun’s guidance.
+The coach has guided Air Force to a 59-44 career record entering his ninth season.

 Air Force student-athletes must complete the nation’s most demanding academic curriculum while further embedding the heart and character that are crucial for serving America.
 Cadets at the Academy must work through courses that require finishing over 140 semester hours.
 Strong character traits, to include respect, teamwork, courage, spirit, discipline, honesty and toughness, are the bedrock of the leadership qualities Air Force football players utilize while serving as officers in the United States Air Force.
-Calhoun and his staff have come up with a way to manage the varied demands of their players and lead them into a cohesive team that has fared quite well both on and off the field in his seven seasons as head coach.
+Calhoun and his staff have come up with a way to manage the varied demands of their players and lead them into a cohesive team that has fared quite well both on and off the field in his eight seasons as head coach.